 - Live Monitoring: Hevo allows you to monitor the data flow so you can check where your data is at a particular point in time.

-Understanding the BigQuery SUBSTR Function
+What is the BigQuery SUBSTR Function?

 Strings and bytes data types can be sorted by many techniques in Google BigQuery but the most widely used parameter in the ANSI SQL model is the BigQuery SUBSTR function.